 Contact us at the number listed on the top right corner of your notice.
 You can also refer to our identity theft resource page for more information.

 Can I file my tax return while being audited?

 Yes, you should continue to file all required tax returns before the due date to avoid additional penalties and interest.

 Tips for next year

-Avoid errors that can delay your refund or result in the IRS denying your EIC claim.
+Avoid errors that can delay your refund or result in us denying your EITC claim.
 Find out the most common errors in claiming EITC here.